Football Manager 2012

-Football Manager 2012 (abbreviated to FM12) is a football management-simulation video game.
+Football Manager 2012 is a football management simulation video game and the ninth instalment in the Football Manager series developed by Sports Interactive and published by Sega.
 It was released on Microsoft Windows and Mac OS X on 21 October 2011.
-FM12 is the eighth game in the Football Manager series.

 Gameplay

-FM12 features similar gameplay to that of the Football Manager series.
-Gameplay consists of taking charge of a professional association football team, as the team manager.
+Football Manager 2012 features similar gameplay to that of the Football Manager series.
+Gameplay consists of taking charge of a professional football team (the game also includes semi-professional, amateur, and international teams) as the manager.
 Players can sign football players to contracts, manage finances for the club, and give team talks to players.
-FM12 is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.

-FM12 added increased levels of scouting, including the amount of information a scout would bring back for in-game players.
-The largest new addition to the game was the ability to add or remove playable leagues from the game at the end of every season.
+The Football Manager series is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.
+Football Manager 2012 added increased levels of scouting, including the amount of information a scout would bring back for in-game players.
+The largest new addition to the game was the ability to add or remove playable leagues from the game at the end of every season (previously, once leagues were selected, they were not able to be changed).

 Release

 A demo of the game was released on Steam in association with Sky Sports HD on 6 October 2011.
-It provides half of a season of game play, which can be continued within the full purchased version.
-The demo is limited to only the leagues of England, Scotland, France, Spain, Holland, Belgium, Italy, Norway, Denmark, Sweden and Australia, playable as quick-starts.
+It provides half of a season of gameplay, which can be continued within the full purchased version.
+The demo is limited to only the leagues of England, Scotland, France, Spain, Holland, Belgium, Italy, Norway, Denmark, Sweden, and Australia, which are playable as quick-starts.